graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/targetting_tf2.rst

 IPUStrategy
 ~~~~~~~~~~~

-Distribution strategies are a more advanced and flexible version of device
+The ``tf.distribute.Strategy`` is an API to distribute training across multiple
-tagging.
-The ``IPUStrategy`` is a sub-class of distribution strategy which
+devices. :py:class:`~tensorflow.python.ipu.ipu_strategy.IPUStrategy` is a
-specifically targets a system with one or more IPUs attached.
-A separate
+subclass which targets a system with one or more IPUs attached.
+Another subclass,
-class ``IPUMultiWorkerStrategy`` is for targeting a multiple system
+:py:class:`~tensorflow.python.ipu.ipu_multi_worker_strategy.IPUMultiWorkerStrategy`,
-configuration.
+targets a multiple system configuration.

 Use the ``strategy.scope()`` context to ensure that everything within that
 context will be compiled for the IPU device.
 You should do this instead